Billie Eilish Finally Meets Justin Bieber For The First Time At Coachella 2019

 Another video shows the two pop stars battling it out in an adorable dance-off with James Corden as NSYNC performs in the background.

 At the end of the evening, Bieber shared a photo to his Instagram Stories of himself and Eilish.
-He layered up in a pink sweatshirt over a tye-dye hoodie, gold shorts, and a mask over his face as he posed with his arms crossed.
+He layered up in a pink sweatshirt over a tie-dye hoodie, gold shorts, and a mask over his face as he posed with his arms crossed.
 Eilish, who wore a blue Louis Vuitton logo jacket and matching pants, leaned on his shoulder with a sheepish grin.

 “So this happened…long and bright future ahead of you,” Bieber captioned the image.